Mela Ilandaikulam

-Mela Ilandaikulam (Tamil : மேல இலந்தைகுளம்) a village in Manur taluk, Tirunelveli district, Tamil Nadu state, India.
+Mela Ilandaikulam a village in Manur taluk, Tirunelveli district, Tamil Nadu state, India.
 It is situated west of National Highway 7 between Kayathar and Devarkulam, 6 km from Devarkulam and 09 km from Kayathar.
 There is 1 higher secondary school, 1 middle school and 1 primary school.

 Economy

 The primary business of Mela Ilandaikulam is agriculture.
 The primary crops produced by the village include: rice, cotton, onions, tomatoes, green chili peppers and peanuts.

 Demographics

 The 2011 census registered a village population of 3,824, with 1,897 males and 1,927 females.
 The literacy rate is 67%.
 56% of the population are classified as workers, with the non-workers including housewives, children, and students.
 10% of the population was under six years of age.

 Infrastructure

 Mela Ilandaikulam has over five hundred Suzlon Energy windmills, each generating about 600 kW to 2100 kW of electricity.